FAQ – China Climate Corps Fellows

 What is the cost of participating in the Climate Corps China fellowship program?

 There are no out of pocket costs to fellows who participate in the Climate Corps China fellowship program.
-EDF will cover the full costs of participation in the US training in late May and the China training in early June.
-China fellows will receive a weekly stipend of $250 throughout the 10-week long fellowship.
+EDF will cover the full costs of participation in the training in late May in China.
+China program fellows will receive a weekly stipend of RMB 1,650 (approximately $250/week) before tax throughout the 10-week fellowship.
 An additional housing and transportation subsidy will be provided to fellows working in a different city than their home or school to cover the relocation expenses incurred prior to and during the fellowship.
 EDF will not be responsible for identifying and providing housing options or domestic transportation booking for China fellows.

 Can China fellows work on their fellowship projects in the US during the summer?

 Not currently.
 All fellowships in the U.S. require U.S. work authorization granted by the U.S. government.